 Anna Hilt, RMT

 When booking with Bare Envy there are some things to bare in mind to receive the best possible treatment.
-Don’t eat right before a massage, you don’t want to stimulate digestion, however, don’t skip eating, try to eat a light meal approximately two hours before your appointment to get the most out of your massage.
-Drink lots of water before your appointment, this increases circulation allowing your muscles and possible knots.
+Do not eat right before a massage; you do not want to stimulate digestion, however, do not skip eating.
+Try to eat a light meal approximately two hours before your appointment to get the most out of your massage.
+Drink lots of water before your appointment; this increases circulation allowing your muscles and possible knots to relax.
 Feel free to drink coffee before, however doing so after might reduce your bodies relaxation.
-Any gym visits and workouts should be timed prior to your massage followed by a shower, warm showers help pre-loosen up the muscles and begin the relaxation process.
-Also skip any perfume or after shave, we deal with bodies and the smell of a natural and clean body beats one coated in chemicals, plus your massage therapist may have scent sensitivities.
+Any gym visits and workouts should be timed prior to your massage followed by a shower.
+Warm showers help pre-loosen the muscles and begin the relaxation process.
+Also, skip any perfume or after shave; we deal with bodies and the smell of a natural and clean body beats one coated in chemicals, plus your massage therapist may have scent sensitivities.

 Looking forward to your next massage appointment?
-Well, there’s no point in waiting, treat yourself and try one of our many massages.
-Ask us about our new Massage Club monthly pricing.
+There is no point in waiting, treat yourself and try one of our many massages!
+Ask us today about our new Massage Club monthly pricing.